MooersLab/pymolshortcuts/README.md

 |     spng| Save png file with a time stamp in the filename to avoid overwriting previous work. |
 |     spse| Save pse file with a time stamp in the filename to avoid overwriting previous work.  |

-# Custom molecular representations not available in PyMOL
+## Apply custom molecular representations not available in PyMOL
 | shortcut | Description |
 |:--------|:---------------------------------------------------------------|
 |       AO| Commands to make ambient occlusion image like those in Qutemole.  |